 Mohammed bin Salman quickly realized the real intention behind the question.
 Hence he without wasting a second retorted, “First of all, this Wahhabism—please define it for us.
 We’re not familiar with it.
 We don’t know about it.”

-To do this Goldberg asked “What do you mean you don’t know about it?”
+To this, Goldberg asked “What do you mean you don’t know about it?”

 Mohammed bin Salman remained unfazed and asked again, “What is Wahhabism?” and said “No one can define this Wahhabism”.